Supplement Clarity

 Myo-Inositol

 This is the most abundant ingredient in Balance capsules.
-So, what is myo inositol?
+So, what is myo-inositol?
 Inositol is a compound we get from foods like nuts, beans, and citrus fruits.
-It looks like sugar but its not sugar.
+It looks like sugar, but it's not sugar.
 The prefix myo refers to muscle.
 Inositol is called myo-inositol because it was first isolated from muscle.

-There are 9 types of inositol.
+There are nine types of inositol.
 Myoinistol is the most abundant of those types.
 It's estimated Americans get about 1 gram a day from food although this may vary from person to person.
 Fruits, vegetables, and seeds are sources of natural inositol.

 Inositol helps cells function by helping make up cell membranes.
-Inositol also helps cells communicate with each other and the compound also appears to regulate endocrine function.
+Inositol also helps cells communicate with each other, and the compound also appears to regulate endocrine function.

 What are myoinositol benefits?
 It looks like sugar but ironically, studies find inositol supplements can help lower blood sugar.
 The supplement seems to benefit women with PCOS and metabolic syndrome (pre-diabetes).
-Inositol also appears to help pregnancy-related diabetes too (gestational diabetes).
+Inositol also appears to help pregnancy-related diabetes, too (gestational diabetes).

-Some researchers have noted depressed people have lower levels of inositol in their blood.
+Some researchers have noted that depressed people have lower levels of inositol in their blood.
 As such, some speculate Myo-inositol may be a natural depression supplement.
 So far the evidence is murky.

 Glutathione